arcadiapage/arcadiapage.github.io/aboutme.md

 🌌Here's a curated constellation of posts to get started with.
 Let them sink into you.

-- [From Seeking to Surrender: A Journey of Self-Integration](https://arcadiapage.com/2025-03-24-From-Seeking-to-Surrender-a-Journey-of-Self-Integration/)~Grabbing hold of my true-self and finding my soul.
+- [From Seeking to Surrender: A Journey of Self-Integration](https://arcadiapage.com/2025-03-24-From-Seeking-to-Surrender-a-Journey-of-Self-Integration/)~On grabbing hold of the true-self and finding soul.
-- [How I Learned that the Standard Definition of Success is Not for Me](https://arcadiapage.com/2025-04-14-how-I-learned-that-the-standard-definition-of-success-is-not-for-me/)~Let's end the delusions.
+- [How I Learned that the Standard Definition of Success is Not for Me](https://arcadiapage.com/2025-04-14-how-I-learned-that-the-standard-definition-of-success-is-not-for-me/)~For those struggling to connect with common narratives surrounding success.
-- [How I Got the Most Out of My Myers-Briggs Test Results](https://arcadiapage.com/2017/12/how-i-got-most-out-of-my-myers-briggs.html)~How I started searching for my true self.
+- [How I Got the Most Out of My Myers-Briggs Test Results](https://arcadiapage.com/2017/12/how-i-got-most-out-of-my-myers-briggs.html)~For explorers who are trying to uncover the true self.
 - [Being a Productive Human is Simple.
-Working Like a Machine is Complicated](https://arcadiapage.com/2023-12-31-being-a-productive-human-is-simple/)~Loving the reality of my organic nature.
+Working Like a Machine is Complicated](https://arcadiapage.com/2023-12-31-being-a-productive-human-is-simple/)~For the hustle culture weary.
-- [I Want to Do All the Things](https://arcadiapage.com/2020-07-24-i-want-to-do-all-the-things/)~Obviously, I do what I want.
+- [I Want to Do All the Things](https://arcadiapage.com/2020-07-24-i-want-to-do-all-the-things/)~For anyone who loves having a treasure trove of interests.

 [For the full collection of my posts, click here](https://arcadiapage.com/tags/).
 If you wish to see even older posts, visit my archived blog, [Manga & Mascara](https://manga-arcadia.blogspot.com/).